-It is possible, that a parking lot is placed in one of the straight forward sections.
+In the obstacle challenge a parking lot is placed in the straight forward section that is used to start the robot.
 The width of the parking lot is always 20 cm.
-The length is variable and calculated: 1,25 \ length of the robot.
+The length is variable and calculated: 1,5 length of the robot.